Energy in Saudi Arabia: Electricity

 Saudi Arabia is the fastest growing electricity consumer in the Middle East, particularly of transportation fuels.
 In 2005, Saudi Arabia was the world's 15th largest consumer of primary energy, of which over 60 percent was petroleum-based.
 The remainder was made up of natural gas.

 Two ministries share responsibility for the energy sector: the Ministry of Oil and the Ministry of Water and Electricity.
 The Ministry of Water was created in 2001 by merging water related sub-departments.
 Its stated purpose is "to prepare a comprehensive plan to establish water and sewage networks all over the Kingdom.
 It will also develop the country's water policies and propose new regulations to preserve water."
 In 2003, this department was expanded.

 Saudi Arabia is enhancing its electrical power sector infrastructure to accommodate the rising demand from both the residential and commercial sectors, simultaneously advancing its strategy for energy diversification away from traditional oil and gas reliance.
 The kingdom aims to increase its electricity generation capacity from 83 gigawatts (GW) in 2023 to 110 GW by 2028, supported by a $293 billion investment in both conventional power and renewable energy projects.
 At the heart of this strategy is Saudi Arabia's goal to generate 50% of its electricity from renewable sources by 2030.

 Electricity consumption

 Electricity consumption in Saudi Arabia increased sharply during the 1990–2010 period due to rapid economic development.
-Peak loads reached nearly 24 GW in 2001—25 times their 1975 level-and are expected to approach 60 GW by 2023.
+Peak loads reached nearly 24 GW in 2001—25 times their 1975 level.
+They reached 74.8 GW in 2024.
 The investment needed to meet this demand may exceed $90 billion.
 Consequently, there is an urgent need to develop energy conservation policies for sustainable development.

 Electricity generation is 40% from Oil 52% from Natural Gas and 8% from steam.
 Generation capacity is approximately 55 GW.
 A looming energy shortage requires Saudi Arabia to increase its capacity.
 Capacity is planned to be increased to 120 GW by 2032.

 The government has approved the construction of a $300 million facility to turn waste into energy.
 The facility will process 180 tons of waste per day, producing 6 MW of electricity and 250000 USgal of distilled water.